SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-types.md

 Details on the fields can be found in the documentation of the particular device type, see [Optional services](/users-guide/optional-services).

-### To remove a device protocol
+### To delete a device protocol

-To remove a device protocol, click the menu icon at the right of the row and then click **Remove**.
+To delete a device protocol, click the menu icon at the right of the row and then click **Delete**.

-The device protocol will be removed from the device database.
+The device protocol will be deleted from the device database.

 ### To export a device protocol